JY1853/solutions/README.md

-# eulersolns
+# solutions

-My solutions to the problems on Project Euler, written in Python.
+My solutions to problemsets on Code Forces, and problems on Project Euler.